-Our mission is to provide high standard welfare, support and accommodation services to blind or vision impaired people to promote independence, dignity and quality of life.
+Our Mission is to provide high standard welfare, support and accommodation services to people that are blind to promote independence, dignity and quality of life.

-To provide and promote welfare, support and advocacy services for blind and vision impaired people.
+- To provide and promote welfare, support and advocacy services for people that are blind.

-To grant financial assistance to blind and vision impaired people in cases of need.
+- To grant financial assistance to people that are blind in cases of need.

-To make representations to Government and other agencies to improve services available to blind and vision impaired people.
+- To make representations to Government and other agencies to improve services available to people that are blind.

-To provide accommodation support services for blind and vision impaired people.
+- To provide accommodation support services for people that are blind.

-To provide services to enhance the quality of life of blind and vision impaired people generally.
+- To provide services to enhance the quality of life of people that are blind generally.

 About the Blind Welfare Association

-The Blind Welfare Association is a not for profit, non government organisation providing a range of services to blind or vision impaired persons in South Australia.
+The Blind Welfare Association is a not for profit, non government organisation providing a range of services to people that are blind in Adelaide and South Australia.

 Currently the Blind Welfare Association has over five hundred members who through the Association can access a wide range of services to suit their individual needs, as outlined in our website.
 The Association also assists in linking its members to, and coordinating services from, other organisations and agencies.